 At Shainfeld Law, P.C., our California lemon law attorney in Los Angeles only handles California Lemon Law cases.
-With a 99% success rate, we focus all our law firm’s resources on providing legal solutions for our California clients — so they are not stuck with a defective and/or potentially unsafe vehicle.
+With a 99% success rate, we focus all our law firm’s resources on providing legal solutions for our California clients.
+So they are not stuck with a defective and/or potentially unsafe vehicle.

-Part of our California lemon law firm’s success is also knowing what does not qualify as a lemon.
+Part of our California lemon law firm’s success is knowing what does not qualify as a lemon.

 Here is what California residents need to know about their eligibility to file a lemon law claim in the Golden State.